aniketqw/pehenava-backend/API_DOCUMENTATION.md

 ```

 **Response Format:**
-Identical to the View Post endpoint - returns complete post details with all feedback.
+Returns complete post details with all feedback.
+Note: `feedbackId` is not included in feedback objects.

 **Error Responses:**